aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 - 🐚 disciplined state;
 - 𝑓 first-class functions and higher-order functions;
 - 👥 referential transparency (we can replace a function call with its invocation result and the final result will be the same);

+#### Immutability and architecture

+Mutable variables is the source of problems for concurrent programs.
+They cause race conditions, deadlock conditions and concurrent update problems.

+Immutability solves these problems.
+But it's not really to make everything immutable, because immutability requires a lot of storage and processor speed.

+#### Segregation of immutability